 Roller blading, skating or running are not permitted in these events.

 Animals are not permitted on the event unless the rider is dependant on the animal and the approval of the Event Director is given.

-Children under 14 must not pilot their own bike on the Great Brisbane Bike Ride and riding on a tagalong, trailer or child seat is not recommended due to the hilly nature of the event.
+Children under 14 must not pilot their own bike on the 110km, 75km or 40km routes and riding on a tagalong, trailer or child seat is not recommended due to the hilly nature of the event.
+Children must be at least 5 to pilot their own bike on the 10km Family Fun Ride, under 5’s can participate on a tagalong, trailer or child seat.
 Children under the age of 16 require a parent/guardian to ride with them along the entire course for safety.

 Unfortunately there is no cloakroom facility available at the event.